 We currently do not, but we are looking to expand into this area soon.

 Anything else I should know?

 We do not order benzodiazepine medications (Xanax, Klonopin, Valium, etc.).
-We cannot complete a full diagnostic assessment for ASD (autism spectrum disorder) or ADHD, as these often require psychological testing.
+We cannot complete a full diagnostic assessment for ASD (autism spectrum disorder) or ADHD, as these often require more intensive testing.
 We can often assist in assessment and direct you toward the right professional.
 We do not perform any forensic or other legal-type assessments.